Tool Use / Function Calling

 Multi-step tool use

 Agents chain multiple tool calls to complete complex tasks: search the web, read a document, run a calculation, write a file.
 Each step adds to the context window, so long tool-use chains consume tokens quickly.
-This is one reason context window size matters for agentic workloads.
+Context window size significantly affects agentic workloads because token consumption grows with each tool interaction.

 Reliability considerations